hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

     }

 Before returning the constructed `PaymentClient`, we start the Handler, which is the routine that handles channel proposals and channel update requests via callbacks.
-We will take a look at the routines in the Handle section. # TODO: Add link
+We will take a look at the routines in the :ref:`Handle section <client-handle>`.

 .. code-block:: go